stellar/js-stellar-base/README.md

 ```

-This library also provides an impementation of StrCheck encoding:
+This library also provides an implementation of StrCheck encoding:

 ```javascript
 var StellarBase = require("stellar-base");